korngsamnang/lomhae/README.md

 # Travelly
-Here's a simple static website,I built with HTMl and CSS only,It's completely responsive by using Flexbox and Media query.
+Here's a simple static website,I built with HTML and CSS only,It's completely responsive by using Flexbox and Media query.